 Students who would like to take the sewing test must contact Ana Labastida to receive an instruction packet, which includes a pattern and fabric.
 Packet may be picked up or mailed.

 Students will complete the three-hour test by sewing their precut pattern pieces of a shirt on an industrial sewing machine.

 Contact Ana Labastida at firstname.lastname@example.org for more information.

 Graphic Design Software Skills Test

-For more information please contact Vicki Del Rosario at firstname.lastname@example.org.
+Contact Vicki Del Rosario at email@example.com for more information.